Leading Dark Web Monitoring Services for Businesses

 Discover Group-IB Fraud Protection →

-Ransomware attackers sometimes leak data from their victims on the dark web to put pressure on them to pay the ransom.
-Monitoring for leaks of your organization’s data can help you prepare for a potential ransomware attack and take steps to mitigate the damage
+Ransomware attackers sometimes leak data from their victims on the dark web to put pressure on them to pay a ransom.
+Monitoring for leaks of your organization’s data can help you prepare for a potential ransomware attack and take steps to mitigate the damage.

 Discover Solutions for Ransomware Protection →